hashicorp/terraform-provider-azuread/website/docs/d/application.html.markdown

 * `app_roles` - A collection of `app_role` blocks as documented below.
 For more information https://docs.microsoft.com/en-us/azure/architecture/multitenant-identity/app-roles

+* `public_client` - Is this Azure AD Application available publically?

 ---

 `required_resource_access` block exports the following: